 It is possible to do all the work to remove negative content from the internet, but that can take away vital internal human resource away from important aspects of your business.
 What’s more is that it is possible to end up causing even more damage to an already bad situation.
 Why?
 Because of all the negative emotion that surrounds a situation where you are trying to delete negative information from the internet.
 It can be quite difficult to stay objective.

 There are a plethora of boutique agencies operating different strategies for content removal.
-Typically a campaign involving online reputation management and repair runs for six to twelve months.
+Typically a campaign involving business or individual online reputation management and repair runs for six to twelve months.
 It is a time-intensive process where rigorous SEO and public relation strategies are employed.
 Be wary of content removal agencies that offer 100% guarantees while promising results over a short period of time.
 The idea of a quick fix is definitely tempting, but your brand shall ending up paying dearly for a short-sighted strategy in the long run.

 Lookout for unethical content removal strategies, such as creating fake accounts to post fake reviews or comments or proposals for bogus legal action.